Yichuans/presentation/dbar.md

 <i class="fa fa-users fa-5x"></i>
 ### What do you think
 <!-- .slide: data-background="white" -->
-note: group exercise and reporting <br>
+note: group exercise and reporting back in 5 minutes <br>
-I understand different background, needs and expectations <br>
+- understand that participants may have different background, experiences and expertise, ensure the course is stretched to cover the majority of interest and is useful + I understand different background, needs and expectations <br>
-flexible to cover different content, adjust focus if needed <br>
+- flexible to cover different content, adjust focus if needed <br>
-are there specific things you would like to talk about etc
+- are there specific things you would like to talk about etc <br>
+- blackboard: YOUR learning objectives, current challenges, things useful to you <br>
+- challenges:
+    a. vastly different landscapes, abundance data, sufficient temporal spatial resolution, good algorithm, computing power.
+    b. mismatch between what are needed, and what currently are available <br>
+- learning objectives
+- needs

 <!-- =========== ABOUT CENTRE -->